BearPuncher/DoubleVisionJS/README.md

 # DoubleVisionJS
-We've successfully create a portal to a parallel dimension, but we've unknowingly unleashed a terrifying hoard of monsters!
+They've successfully create a portal to a parallel dimension, but we've unknowingly unleashed a terrifying hoard of monsters!

+Fight the horde for as long as possible!

 ## Controls